Education

 By Alex Frith, Minna Lacey and Matthew Oldman

 Almost all children have an interest in the human body – after all, we all have one!
 This book is full of fascinating facts, quizzes and unusual information about our bodies.
-From how many types of tears we cry, to the number of red blood cells that pass through the heart every minute, this book is jam packed.
+From how many types of tears we cry to the number of red blood cells that pass through the heart every minute, this book is jam-packed.

 Along with fascinating facts, this book is filled with brilliant illustrations and infographics.
-Perfect for the budding biological engineer!

 Climate action: the future is in our hands